ponylang/pony-tutorial/gotchas/scheduling.md

 # Scheduling

 The Pony scheduler is preemptive.
 This means that your actor has to yield control of the scheduler thread in order for another actor to execute.
-The normal way to do this, is for your behavior to end.
-If you behavior doesn't end, you will continue to monopolize a scheduler thread and bad things will happen
+The normal way to do this is for your behavior to end.
+If your behavior doesn't end, you will continue to monopolize a scheduler thread and bad things will happen.

 ## FFI and scheduler monopoly

 An easy way to monopolize a scheduler thread is to use the FFI facilities of Pony to kick off code that doesn't return for an extended period of time.
 You do not want to do this.
-Do not call FFI code that doesn't return in a reasonable amount of time,
+Do not call FFI code that doesn't return in a reasonable amount of time.

 ## Long running behaviors